kayceesrk/cs3300_m22/assignments/01_macro_to_mini/macro_to_mini.md

 ### Useful commands for assignment submission

-Assume that you have a folder called `cs20b220_P0` with the files that contain your solution.
+Assume that you have a folder called `cs20b220_P0` with the solution files.
 For assignment 1, this will contain just the Flex and the Bison files.

 ```bash
 $ ls cs20b220_P0